Dawid Tomaszewski: Life and works

-The Spring/Summer 2011 collection Torqued Elipses, inspired by renowned artist Richard Serra brought a great deal of interest toward his label.
+The Spring/Summer 2011 collection Torqued Ellipses, inspired by renowned artist Richard Serra brought a great deal of interest toward his label.
 It was presented at the Mercedes-Benz Fashion Week Berlin and Fashion Week Poland in Łódź.

+In 2022 he presented a wedding skirt for the first time on the european-known male model Felix Nieder with holding up the sign "Love is Love".
+The German media was discussing this appearance whether men could also wear women's dresses.